operator-playground-io/MariaDB-Operator-Playground-tile/tutorials/monitoring.md

 ### Step 1: Install Prometheus operator and Deploy Prometheus Instance and ServiceMonitor

- Please go to Prometheus operator tutorial.
+ Learn how to Install Prometheus operator and Deploy Prometheus Instance and ServiceMonitor from this tutorial "6: Create Prometheus Operator" tile.

 ### Step 2: Verify prometheus monitoring metrics